 When they meet each other they will combine enabling a current to flow across the junction.
 When the junction is reverse biased the holes and electrons move away from the junction, and now the depletion region forms between the two areas and no current will flows through it.

 When a current flows between base and emitter the electrons will leave the emitter and flow into the base as shown above.
 Normally the electrons will combine when they reach the depletion region.

 But the doping level in this region is very low and the base is also very thin.
-Which means that most of the electrons are able to travel across the region without recombining with holes.
+This means that most of the electrons are able to travel across the region without recombining with holes.
 As a result, the electrons will drift towards the collector.

-By this way, they are able to flow across what is effectively reverse-biased junction and the current flows in the collector circuit.
+In this way, they are able to flow across what is effectively reverse-biased junction and the current flows in the collector circuit.

 Also Read: p-n Junction

 Characteristics of the transistor are the plots which can represent the relation between the current and the voltage of a transistor in a particular configuration.

 - Input characteristics: It will give us the details about the change in input current with the variation in input voltage by keeping output voltage constant.